sauravchandra1/Pygame/README.md

 # Pygame
-this is pygame by sandeep
+this is pygame by sandeep.
-this is py